lakatdev/keszeg3/README.md

 - <=
 - \>=

-The value of X is compared to the value of Y the way the condition describes
+The value of X is compared to the value of Y the way the condition describes.

-If the result is true the code between this *if* instruction and the corresponding *end* instruction will be executed
+If the result is true the code between this *if* instruction and the corresponding *end* instruction will be executed.
 ### add X Y Z
-Stores the sum of Y and Z in the X variable
+Stores the sum of Y and Z in the X variable.
 ### sub X Y Z
-Stores the difference of Y and Z in the X variable
+Stores the difference of Y and Z in the X variable.
 ### mul X Y Z
-Stores the product of Y and Z in the X variable
+Stores the product of Y and Z in the X variable.
 ### div X Y Z
-Stores the ratio of Y and Z in the X variable
+Stores the ratio of Y and Z in the X variable.
 ### print P X
-The print instruction has 3 different options
+The print instruction has 3 different options:
 - num
 - ascii
 - string

-The *num* option prints the numerical value of the constant or the variable
+The *num* option prints the numerical value of the constant or the variable.

-The *ascii* option print the corresponding ascii character to the numerical value of a constant or a variable
+The *ascii* option print the corresponding ascii character to the numerical value of a constant or a variable.

-The *string* option prints everything written after the instruction's parameter
+The *string* option prints everything written after the instruction's parameter.
 ### input P X
-This instruction has 2 different options
+This instruction has 2 different options:
 - num
 - ascii

-The *num* option receives a number input and places the value in X variable
+The *num* option receives a number input and places the value in X variable.

-The *ascii* option receives a character as input and places its ascii value in the X variable
+The *ascii* option receives a character as input and places its ascii value in the X variable.
 ### mod X Y Z
-Stores Y mod Z value in the X variable
+Stores Y mod Z value in the X variable.
 ### end
-Indicates end of *if* conditions and *while* loops
+Indicates end of *if* conditions and *while* loops.
 ### arrset X Y Z
-Sets the (Y - 1)th value of the X array to Z. Resizes the array if it is not large enough
+Sets the (Y - 1)th value of the X array to Z. Resizes the array if it is not large enough.
 ### arrget X Y Z
-Sets the X variable to the (Z - 1)th value of the Y array, returns 0 if Z is out of bounds
+Sets the X variable to the (Z - 1)th value of the Y array, returns 0 if Z is out of bounds.
 ### inc X (Y)
-Increases the X variable by Y if Y is specified, if not then by 1
+Increases the X variable by Y if Y is specified, if not then by 1.
 ### dec X (Y)
-Decreases the X variable by Y if Y is specified, if not then by 1
+Decreases the X variable by Y if Y is specified, if not then by 1.
 ### flag X
-Flags a position in the execution position
+Flags a position in the execution position.
 ### jump X
-Continues execution at X flag
+Continues execution at X flag.
 ### free X
-Empties an array, clears its content
+Empties an array, clears its content.
 ### exec X
-Executes X command in the default shell
+Executes X command in the default shell.
 ### while X C Y
-Works the same as *if*, except it repeats execution until condition is false
+Works the same as *if*, except it repeats execution until condition is false.
 ### save X Y
-Saves contents of X array to Y file (path is relative to the vm)
+Saves contents of X array to Y file (path is relative to the vm).
 ### load X Y
-Loads contents from Y file to X array (path is relative to the vm)
+Loads contents from Y file to X array (path is relative to the vm).
 ### call X
-Program execution jumps to X subroutine and when its finished, returns here
+Program execution jumps to X subroutine and when its finished, returns here.
 ### return
 End of subroutine, execution continues from where the subroutine was called.
 ### rout X
-Declares X subroutine
+Declares X subroutine.